Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Experimental Methods

-Also, in the specific case of defect prediction, we ran \textbf{(e)~TPTL:} a prior state-of-the-art transfer learning framework proposed by Liu et al.~\cite{liu2019two}, which automatically chooses two source projects based on estimated highest values of F1-score and Popt20 and then leverages TCA+~\cite{Nam2015} to build two prediction models based on the two selected projects and combine their prediction results.
+\textbf{(e)~TPTL:} as this paper is fundamentally related to the literature on transfer learning and cross-project defect prediction, we use a prior SOTA transfer learning framework proposed by Liu et al.~\cite{liu2019two} as baseline.
+TPTL\footnote{This paper out-performs many of the previous methods (i.e., TCA+~\cite{Nam2015}, TDS~\cite{herbold2013training}, LT~\cite{cruz2009towards}, Dycom~\cite{minku2015make}) for homogeneous transfer learning.} automatically chooses two source projects based on estimated highest values of F1-score and Popt20 and then leverages TCA+~\cite{Nam2015} to build two prediction models based on the two selected projects and combine their prediction results.
 For more notes on TPTL and TCA+, please recall \S\ref{tion:how1}.

-Note that TPTL was not used for project health since: it assumes that {\em classification} is being used as the learner and, for project health, we use a {\em regression} algorithm to obtain a numeric prediction.
+Note that TPTL was not used for project health estimation\footnote{ The nearest work we found was for some classical waterfall-based effort estimation from Kocaguneli1 et al.~\cite{Kocaguneli15}.
+Waterfall estimation is done prior to developers starting to code.
+Hence it is very different from the incremental monitoring process used in project health.
+Also, waterfall estimation predicts for ``total developer effort'' which, as seen in \tbl{project_health_data}, is {\em not} a metric that was not found relevant to the open-source software practitioners surveyed by Xia~\cite{xia21_a}.}. since: it assumes that {\em classification} is being used as the learner and here, we use a {\em regression} algorithm to obtain a numeric prediction.